Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Tangent Space Estimation and Decluttering Procedure

 In other words, at step $k +1$ we use a smaller bandwidth $h_{k+1}$ in the tangent space estimation procedure $\mathtt{TSE}$.
-Then we use this better estimation of tangent spaces to run the elementary denoising step $\mathtt{SD}$.
-The performance of this procedure is guaranteed by the next Proposition.
+Then we use this better estimation of tangent spaces to run the elementary decluttering step $\mathtt{SD}$.
+The performance of this procedure is guaranteed by the following proposition.
 With a slight abuse of notation, if $X_j$ is in $\X^{(k)}$, $\mathtt{TSE}(\X^{(k)},h)_j$ will denote the corresponding tangent space of $\mathtt{TSE}(\X^{(k)},h)$.